IBMTechSales/klp-workshop-labs/2153_B-TransformationAdvisor-CommonCodeDiscovery/README.md

 This command-line tool enables administrators to evaluate applications in minutes without accessing the source code.
 This tool can also be integrated with TA and add scanned data into an existing TA workspace.

-The binary scanner can scan an application binary such as a WAR or EAR file.
+**The binary scanner can scan an application binary such as a WAR or EAR file.**

   - Scanning a binary archive only produces application data.

-The binary scanner can also scan a WebSphere application server profile configuration.
+**The binary scanner can also scan a WebSphere application server profile configuration.**

   - With this option, the binary scanner also collects the WebSphere server configuration data and produces deployment accelerators for building and deploying the application to Liberty, traditional WebSphere in containers, and container-based clouds.

-The binary scanner can also be run using the **`--ta`** option, which produces a data collection archive that can be uploaded directly into Transformation Advisor.
+**The binary scanner can also be run using the **`--ta`** option, which produces a data collection archive that can be uploaded directly into Transformation Advisor.**

-  - With the **`--ta`** option, the data collection archive can be uploaded to TA, and applications can be analyzed alongside the applications you already have uploaded into the TA UI, providing the ability to get a broader understanding of the applications in the enterprise, including code that may be common among applications from different WebSphere Applications and Application servers.
+  - With the **`--ta`** option, the data collection archive can be uploaded to TA.
+The applications can be analyzed alongside the applications you already have uploaded into the TA UI.
+This provides the ability to get a broader understanding of the applications in the enterprise, including code that may be common among applications from different WebSphere Applications and Application servers.

 <table>
 <tbody>